cjdbarlow/Part-One/how-to-pass.md

      * Remember that the marking follows a sigmoid distribution
          * The first 30% of marks for a question are easy to get
          * The last 30% of marks are very difficult to get
-         * Therefore, the most efficent use of your time is to aim to get ~60-70% of marks for each question.
+         * Therefore, the most efficient use of your time is to aim to get ~60-70% of marks for each question.

 * **Remember the pass mark is 50%**